Video game crash of 1983: Immediate effects

 Lack of confidence in the video game sector caused many retailers to stop selling video game consoles or reduced their stock significantly, reserving floor or shelf space for other products.
 Retailers established to exclusively sell video games folded, which impacted sales of personal computer games.

-The crash also affected video game arcades, which had had several years of a golden age since the introduction of Space Invaders in 1978 but was waning by 1983 due to the expansion of home consoles, the lack of novel games, and undue attention to teenage delinquency around video game arcades.
-While the number of arcades in the United States had doubled to 10,000 from 1980 to 1982, the crash led to a closure of around 1,500 arcades, and revenues of those that remained open had fallen by 40%.

 The full effects of the industry crash were not felt until 1985.
 Despite Atari's claim of 1 million in worldwide sales of its 2600 game system that year, recovery was slow.
 The sales of home video games had dropped from $3.2 billion in 1982 to $100 million in 1985.
 Analysts doubted the long-term viability of the video game industry, and, according to Electronic Arts' Trip Hawkins, it had been very difficult to convince retailers to carry video games due to the stigma carried by the fall of Atari until 1985.

-Two major events of 1985 helped to revitalize the video game industry.
-One factor came from increased sales of personal computers from Commodore and Tandy, which helped to maintain revenue for game developers like Activision and Electronic Arts, keeping the video game market alive.
-The other was the initial limited release of the Nintendo Entertainment System in North America in autumn 1985, followed by the full national release the following spring.
-Following 1986, the industry began recovering, and by 1988, annual sales in the industry exceeding $2.3 billion with 70% of the market dominated by Nintendo.
+In late 1985, the Nintendo Entertainment System saw a limited release in North America, with a nationwide release the following year.
+Following 1986, the industry began recovering, and by 1988, annual sales in the industry exceeded $2.3 billion, with 70% of the market dominated by Nintendo.
 In 1986, Nintendo president Hiroshi Yamauchi noted that "Atari collapsed because they gave too much freedom to third-party developers and the market was swamped with rubbish games".
 In response, Nintendo limited the number of titles that third-party developers could release for their system each year, and promoted its "Seal of Quality", which it allowed to be used on games and peripherals by publishers that met Nintendo's quality standards.

-The end of the crash allowed Commodore to raise the price of the C64 for the first time upon the June 1986 introduction of the Commodore 64c—a Commodore 64 redesigned for lower cost of manufacture—which Compute! cited as the end of the home-computer price war, one of the causes of the crash.